 Many of these tools focus on the later colonial period of South Asian legal history, when British India was under the Raj (1858-1947).
 Interested in the early colonial period?
 I recommend Mitch Fraas’ Anglo-Indian Legal History blog and his short piece here.
 For general guides to doing research on Indian law, there is Theodore A. Mahr’s “An Introduction to Indian Legal Research and Indian Law” (Delhi: Indian Law Institute, 1986) and Sunil Rao’s “India: A Legal Research Guide” (a UW Law Library online guide).

-With colleague Sumudu Atapattu, I organize the Annual South Asia Legal Studies Pre-Conference in Madison, Wisconsin, every October.
+With colleague Sumudu Atapattu, I organize the Annual South Asia Legal Studies Workshop in Madison, Wisconsin, every October.
 This event happens on the first day of the Annual Conference on South Asia in Madison.
 The next workshop will take place on Thursday, Oct.26, 2017.
-Here is the Call for Panel Proposals.
+Here is the preliminary program.

 With colleague Marc Galanter, I also organize the Law and Society Association’s South Asia Collaborative Research Network (CRN 22), a group that meets once a year and presents panels on South Asia at the Annual Law and Society Association meeting.
 I am delighted to say that we celebrated our 10th anniversary in 2015.
 Here is the CRN’s home page.
 To sign up, send me an e-mail.